Kargil War | India Pakistan Kargil war 1999 | Who Won The Kargil War ?

 During the first millennium, the Kashmir used to be an important centre of Hinduism.
 Later of Buddhism also came to Kashmir.
 The Islamization of Kashmir took place during the 13th and 15the century.
 Subsiquently , the Mughal rule prevailed over Kashmir till 1751 .

 The Leader of Sikh empire Ranjit Singh annexed Kashmir in 1846 and his rule came to an end with the advent British East India Company.
 Prior to independence Kashmir was an independent princely state .

-Just after Maharaja Hari Singh’s Pakistan had sent its armed forces to capture the Kashmir .
-This Pakistani attack was defeated by India .
-India had sent its army to repel the Pakistani attack .
-This war is also referred as First Kashmir war in 1947.
+Just after Maharaja Hari Singh’s decision to accede Kashmir to India, Pakistan had sent its armed forces to capture the Kashmir.
+However, this Pakistani attack was defeated by India.
+India had sent and deployed its army to protect Kashmir from the Pakistani invasion of Kashmir.
+This war between India and Pakistan is also referred to as the First Kashmir war in 1947.

 End Of British Rule – Independence Of India And Pakistan 1947

 India used to be a British colony before its independence prior to 1947 .
 The British ruled India for two centuries.
 The Indian freedom struggle movement led by Mahatma Gandhi, Indian National Army led by Netajee Subhash Chandra Bose and other prominent leaders played a crucial role to end the British rule over India .
 Finally, India became independent in 1947.

 During India’s independence , The British decided to partition India into two countries and created Pakistan as an independent state.
 The large chunk of the Muslim population joined the newly created Pakistan and the remaining population which includes Hindus , Christians, Sikhs and other minority population joined India.

 What is the Kashmir Issue ?